KimberlyCrawford/Kickstarter-Analysis/README.md

 # Analysis of Kickstarting Campaigns using Excel
-A Kickstarter analysis to uncover trends and patterns.
+A Kickstarter analysis to uncover trends and patterns for successful campaigns.

 ## Overview of Project
 An upcoming playwrite wants to launch a Kickstarter campaign to fund the play "FEVER" with a $10,000 budget and needs insight to plan the campaign and set it up for success.
 Kickstarter is a crowdfunding platform available to fund creative projects.
 For more information, visit https://www.kickstarter.com/about.